Politico sold to German publisher Axel Springer

 Axel Springer’s previous inroads into the U.S. media market include its acquisition of Business Insider in 2015, along with a majority stake in newsletter publisher Morning Brew.

-The deal marks the end of what Politico owner Robert L. Allbritton called “the ride of a lifetime," though he will remain as publisher of Politico and Protocol.
+The deal marks the end of what Politico owner Robert L. Allbritton called “the ride of a lifetime," though he will remain publisher of Politico and Protocol.
+Politico employees were told in a memo on Thursday morning that there will be “no changes of any kind for the indefinite future ... on most of the specific day-to-day circumstances that affect employees at any level."

 In the announcement, Allbritton said that he realized that his company could better prosper if taken over by “a larger company with a significant global footprint and ambitions.”